 - The wider the spread of investments, the more certain you can be

 For exmaple, it is possible to weather extreme fluctuations in the market if you can afford to “stay in”.
 If you are forced to withdraw your investments when the market is down then you could lose, but if you can wait, then normally it is possible to recover drops in market value without suffering real cash losses.
-Don’t forget though, that achieving the best returns is always a matter of luck as nobody knows which investments will be the best.
-By spreading investments your portfolio is likely to touch the best performers, but just as the spread protects from the worst, it also averages you away from the best.
+Don’t forget though, that achieving the best returns is always a matter of luck as nobody knows which investments will be the absolute best.
+By spreading your investment you increase the chances of benefitting from being in with the best, whilst minimising the risks of being in with the worst.

 Even with those rules of thumb, investing can feel counter-intuitive, particularly when your income and well-being is dependent on it.
 The new science studying decision making is strarting to explain the various mechanisms in our brains that make it tricky.
 But simply put, the problem is that short-term market moves can be very impactful on our day to day stress levels and that can lead to short-term decision making and unnecessary losses.
 This questionnaire helps you tease out your attitude to risk and will allow us to tailor our investment recommendations to suit you.